jpcarrascal/ProcessingPlatonicSolids/README.md

 # ProcessingPlatonicSolids
-A class implementing the Platonic Solids in Processing
+A class implementing the Platonic Solids in Processing.

 Based on the Icosahedron for Processing by Ira Greenberg (https://processing.org/examples/icosahedra.html).

-An implementation of the five Platonic Solids, with the addition of the possibility to draw polihedra vertices with custom radius.
+An implementation of the five Platonic Solids, with the additional possibility of drawing polihedra vertices with custom radius.